Pipelines

 Most steps have parameters that are used to alter how the step processes tuples.

 RiskScape has many built-in pipeline steps.
-The steps available, and their associated parameters, can be inspected with the following commands:
+The steps available, and their associated parameters, can be seen here

 riskscape pipeline step list